Dance Project in the Community

 After-School Dance Programs:

-During the Spring of 2017 we will be working with recently arrived immigrant and refugee students of Doris Henderson Newcomers School of Greensboro.
-Newcomers School students have the opportunity to participate in an “Exploration in Dance” semester by learning classical American dance forms – Ballet, Modern, and Jazz.
-This twelve-week series will culminate in a “Newcomers School Dance Day” performance and workshop classes.
-Through collaboration with Newcomers School art teacher, Emilie Young, and with support from the Arts Education grant from Arts Greensboro, we are able to provide a safe and memorable experience of cultural immersion through movement.
+During the Spring of 2017 we worked with recently arrived immigrant and refugee students of Doris Henderson Newcomers School of Greensboro.
+Newcomers School students had the opportunity to participate in an “Exploration in Dance” semester by learning classical American dance forms – Modern and Jazz.
+This twelve-week series culminated in a “Newcomers School Dance Day” performance and workshop classes.
+Through collaboration with Newcomers School art teacher, Emilie Young, and with support from the Arts Education grant from Arts Greensboro, we were able to provide a safe and memorable experience of cultural immersion through movement.

 Join us in our neighboring LeBauer Park for free dance classes and performances from March-October!
-These exciting summer classes are sponsored by a grant from Ecolab and will be open for dancer’s ages 2-adult!
-Keep an eye out for the class and performance schedule coming soon!
+These exciting summer classes are sponsored by a grant from Ecolab and are open for dancers ages 2-adult!
+Class schedule here.

 Dancing on the Diamond

-The Dance Project is excited to be this year’s resident dance company for the third annual Dancing on the Diamond!
-This collaborative fundraising event will benefit The Arc of Greensboro and will feature performances by Dance Project’s student performance companies.
-Join us on June 3rd at NewBridge Bank Park for a night filled with dancing! *link to website coming soon!
+The Dance Project was excited to be this year’s resident dance company for the third annual Dancing on the Diamond!
+This collaborative fundraising event benefitted The Arc of Greensboro and featured performances by Dance Project’s student performance companies.

 Dancing and Drumming